avarshvir/fission_ai/README.md

 - Author: Arshvir

 ---
-## 🌟 Star this repo to support the project!
+## 🌟 Star this repo to support the project! 😊

----

-Let me know if you’d like a `LICENSE` file, `requirements.txt`, or deployment script to go along with this!